redpony/cmu-mt-11731/hw4.md

 **Due 11:59pm on Tuesday, April 21, 2015**

 In phrase based translation, the decoder makes use of a **phrase table** which contains all possible translations learned from a parallel corpus into the target language, along with **scores** that give information about how probable the translation is.
-For example, in an English-Czech MT system, the phrase table might tell us that there are two translations for the English word *bank* into Czech: *banka* and *břeh* (corresponding to the financial institution sense and river bank sense, respectively), with translation probabilities $p(\text{banka} \mid \text{bank}) = 0.8$ and $p(\text{břeh} \mid \text{bank}) = 0.2$.
+For example, in an English–Czech MT system, the phrase table might tell us that there are two translations for the English word *bank* into Czech: *banka* and *břeh* (corresponding to the financial institution sense and river bank sense, respectively), with translation probabilities $p(\text{banka} \mid \text{bank}) = 0.8$ and $p(\text{břeh} \mid \text{bank}) = 0.2$.
 As we also saw in lectures, these probabilities are usually estimated to be the relative frequencies that each source phrase was translated into each target phrase in the parallel corpus used to train the translation model.
 These scores are then combined along with a target language model and other features to find a good translation of a complete sentence.

 Let us consider the problem of translating the following two sentences into Czech: